I need Full Stack:

-The overall turnover in the VDI market has already reached 1.6 billion and may increase by 17.6% till 2029.
+The overall turnover in the VDI (Virtual Desktop Infrastructure) market has already reached 1.6 billion and may increase by 17.6% till 2029.
 It indicates that VDI implementation is a powerful concept for assembling remote teams.

-Plan to build or extend your project team and wonder how to use VDI?
+Plan to build or extend your project team and wonder what is VDI and how it works?
 We will sort it all out now.

 VDI & Its Business Value